IntentSoftware/docs/articles/tutorials/create-a-module/01-create-a-module-introduction/create-a-module-introduction.md

 ---
-uid: tutorial/create-a-module/introduction
+uid: tutorials.create-a-module.introduction
 ---
-# Create a Module (.NET) introduction
+# Create a Module introduction

-This tutorial will walk you through creating an Intent Architect [Module](xref:reference.module).
+This tutorial will walk you through creating an Intent Architect [Module](xref:references.modules).

 ## What is Intent Architect?